SayantanBanerjee16/Avengers-Quiz/README.md

 This Android App is based on a simple Quiz of some questions .
 Each question comprises of 4 options and the user have to guess the right MCU character from the picture shown in it.
-Sayantan , do you know , Gods of death , love apples Do you agree ?

 Black cat forever